tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 Prior to the steps on syncing your Unix/Linux machines, be sure to have the below dependencies setup:

-- To get started you will need to have Tidal Tools installed.
-You can check out [Getting Started with Tidal Tools](tidal-tools.html) guide on how to install it.
+- If you want to upload the results of running Machine Stats to the Tidal Migrations Platform, you will need to be on a server which is connected to the internet and has Tidal Tools installed.
+You can check out
+  [Getting Started with Tidal Tools](tidal-tools.html) guide on how to install it.
 - You need to install **Python 3.6+** on your local workstation (control node)